ingvoo/patterns/docs/05-mixins.md

   }
 }

-// .section that has more padding on medium and larget devices .section {
+// .section that has more padding on medium and larger devices .section {
   padding-left: 1rem;
   padding-right: 1rem;